 4. Add curiosity seeds to your text

-Each sentence has to be the anticipation of the next one so the receiver reads up to the end where your CTA is.
+Each sentence has to be the anticipation of the next one so the recipient reads up to the end where your CTA is.

 Curiosity seeds is a concept introduced by the famous copywriter Joseph Sugarman.

 He would very often end a paragraph with one of these transitional sentences in order to retain the reader’s attention:

 - Not only that